Skip to main content

 What is Leqembi?

 Alzheimer’s disease is a type of dementia that affects memory, thinking, and behavior, which can eventually grow severe enough to interfere with daily tasks.
-One of the causes of Alzheimer’s disease is thought to be plaques of beta-amyloid that accumulate in the brain and damage nerve cells which results in the symptoms of Alzheimer’s.
-Leqembi reduces amyloid beta plaques, and so slows the decline of Alzheimer’s Disease.
+One of the causes of Alzheimer’s disease is thought to be abnormal buildup in the brain of a protein (amyloid) into clumps or plaques which makes it harder for brain cells to communicate with each other and results in the symptoms of Alzheimer’s disease.

 Who can use Leqembi?

-Leqembi is FDA-approved to treat Alzheimer's disease in patients who have:
+Leqembi approval is to treat Alzheimer's disease in patients who have:

 Leqembi side effects

-This is not all the possible side effects.
-For more information, ask your healthcare provider or pharmacist, or click on the link below for more detailed information on side effects.
+These are not all the possible side effects of Leqembi.
+For more information, ask your healthcare provider or pharmacist, or see the below for more detailed information on side effects.
 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
+You may report side effects to the FDA at 1-800-FDA-1088.

 Pregnancy